gatsbyjs/gatsby/docs/docs/client-only-routes-and-user-authentication.md

 ![Site with a static homepage and client-only routes](./images/client-only-routes.png)

 Gatsby converts components in the `pages` folder into static HTML files for the Home page and the App page.
-A `<Router />` is added to the App page so that the profile and details components can be rendered from the App page, they don't have static assets built for them because they exist only on the client.
+A `<Router />` is added to the App page so that the profile and details components can be rendered from the App page; they don't have static assets built for them because they exist only on the client.
 The profile page can `POST` data about a user back to an API, and the details page can dynamically load data about a user with a specific id from an API.

 ## Implementing client-only routes

 Gatsby uses [@reach/router](https://reach.tech/router/) under the hood, and it is the recommended approach to create client-only routes.

-You first need to set up routes on a page created by Gatsby:
+You first need to set up routes on a page that is built by Gatsby:

 ```javascript:title=src/pages/app.js
 import React from "react"